svjack/HunyuanVideoGP/README.md

   [![Replicate](https://replicate.com/zsxkib/hunyuan-video/badge)](https://replicate.com/zsxkib/hunyuan-video)
 </div>
+01/21/2025: Version 3.1 Ability to define a Loras directory and turn on / off any Lora when running the application\
 01/11/2025: Version 3.0 Multiple prompts / multiple generations per prompt, new progression bar, support for pretrained Loras\
 01/06/2025: Version 2.1 Integrated Tea Cache (https://github.com/ali-vilab/TeaCache) for even faster generations\
 01/04/2025: Version 2.0 Full leverage of mmgp 3.0 (faster and even lower RAM requirements ! + support for compilation on Linux and WSL)\